 Where do I get my PIN?

 You create your own PIN.
-You do not register the PIN with the IRS before filing or need to contact the IRS to get it.
 The five-digit PIN can be any five digits except all zeros.

 What is the original Adjusted Gross Income (AGI)?

 The original AGI is the amount from your prior year originally filed return as accepted by IRS.
 The amount can be located on:

 Do not enter a corrected amount or the amount from an amended tax return.

 How do I get my original AGI or PIN if I cannot locate last year's return?

 If you do not have a copy of your 2022 tax return, you may use the IRS Get Transcript self-help tool to get a "Tax Return Transcript" showing your AGI.

 What AGI should each spouse use if we filed jointly last year?

 If the prior year's return was filed using the status of married filing jointly with the same spouse, use the same prior year amount for both spouses.
 Do not split this amount in half.
 Enter the whole, original AGI amount for both taxpayers even if one spouse did not have earned income.